bharris12/multiscale_brain/README.md

 At the top of the `compute_metacells.sh` script lists the parameters used and the `metacell_scripts.r` file includes the exact functions and code used to run metacells.

-Other than the installed libraries, you just need a loom file for each dataset, that contains the class label column (to remove non-neuronal cells) and the `highly_expressed_7_datasets_75k.csv` file as the gene inputs.
+Other than the listed libraries in either the R session info file or at the top of the `metacell_scripts.r`, you just need a loom file for each dataset, that contains the class label column (to remove non-neuronal cells) and the `highly_expressed_7_datasets_75k.csv` file as the gene inputs.
 You also will have to change input and output paths to use.